Olympics-Tokyo organisers to bar most international volunteers | Business

 Olympics-Tokyo organisers to bar most international volunteers

+"So considering that decision, we have also decided that we will not be able to allow volunteers from outside Japan into Japan this summer to take part in the Games," Muto said.
+Muto added that organizers had yet to reach a conclusion about the families of athletes but that they would likely be considered in the same way as foreign spectators.

+More than 110,000 volunteers had put their lives on hold waiting for word from Olympics organizers about their roles this summer.
+Volunteers take care of everything from translating and guiding people to driving visitors around and venue management.
+A rich part of the Olympic tradition, they range from university students to retirees and come from all around the world.

-Some 600,000 Olympic tickets purchased by overseas residents will be refunded as will another 30,000 Paralympic tickets, Tokyo organisers said on Saturday after deciding not to allow in foreign spectators during the Games.
-Muto said exceptions would be made for volunteers with expert and specialised knowledge about specific sports and that these people would receive individual notifications.
+Muto said exceptions would be made for volunteers with expert and specialized knowledge about specific sports and that these people would receive individual notifications.
+It was not immediately clear how many exceptions would be granted.
+Kyodo News reported earlier that organizers might allow around 500 foreign volunteers into Japan under special entry rules.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)